-No. Features Common Equity Tier 1 Tier 2 Tier 2 1 lssuer ProCredit Holding AG & Co.
+No. Features Common Equity Tier 1 Tier 2 Tier 2 1 Issuer ProCredit Holding AG & Co.
 KGaA, Germany ProCredit Holding AG & Co.
 KGaA, Germany ProCredit Holding AG & Co.
-KGaA, Germany 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N/A DE000A12UDJ3 Private placement DE000A12T267 Private placement 3 Governing law(s) of the instrument Germany Germany Germany Regulatory treatment 4 Transitional CRR rules Common Equity Tier 1 Tier 2 Tier 2 5 Post-transitional CRR rules Common Equity Tier 1 Tier 2 Tier 2 6 Eligible at solo/(sub-)consolidated/solo & (sub-)consolidated Solo and consolidated Solo and consolidated Solo and consolidated 7 Instrument type (types to be specified by each jurisdiction) Shares Subordinated floating rate notes Subordinated floating rate notes 8 Amount recognised in regulatory capital (as of 31 December 2014) EUR 254.1 million EUR 10.0 million EUR 20.0 million 9 Nominal amount of instrument (issuing currency) EUR 254.1 million EUR 10.0 million EUR 20.0 million Nominal amount of instrument (reporting currency) EUR 254.1 million EUR 10.0 million EUR 20.0 million 9a Issue price Various 100 100 9b Redemption price N/A 100 100 10 Accounting classification Shareholders' equity Liability - amortised cost Liability - amortised cost 11 Original date of issuance Various 30.09.2014 26.06.2014 12 Perpetual or dated Perpetual Dated Dated 13 Original maturity date No maturity 30.09.2024 26.06.2024 14 Issuer call subject to prior supervisory approval No Yes Yes 15 Optional call date; contingent call dates; and redemption amount N/A 30 September 2019; Tax/regulatory event call within 30-60 days; Redemption price: at nominal amount 26 June 2019; Tax/regulatory event call within 30-60 days; Redemption price: at nominal amount 16 Subsequent call dates, if applicable N/A From 30 September 2019 at any interest payment date From 26 June 2019 at any interest payment date Coupons / dividends 17 Fixed or floating dividend/coupon Floating Floating Floating 18 Coupon rate and any related index N/A 6-month Euribor + 4.50% 6-month Euribor + 4.50 % 19 Existence of a dividend stopper No No No 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Fully discretionary Mandatory Mandatory 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Fully discretionary Mandatory Mandatory 21 Existence of step up or other incentive to redeem No No No 22 Noncumulative or cumulative N/A Noncumulative Noncumulative 23 Convertible or non-convertible N/A Non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A N/A N/A 25 If convertible, fully or partially N/A N/A N/A 26 If convertible, conversion rate N/A N/A N/A 27 If convertible, mandatory or optional conversion N/A N/A N/A 28 If convertible, specify instrument type convertible into N/A N/A N/A 29 If convertible, specify issuer of instrument it converts into N/A N/A N/A 30 Write-down features No N/A No N/A No N/A 31 If write-down, write-down trigger(s) N/A N/A N/A N/A 32 If write-down, full or partial N/A N/A 33 If write-down, permanent or temporary N/A N/A N/A 34 35 If temporary write-down, description of write-up mechanism Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) N/A Tier 2 N/A N/A 36 Non-compliant transitioned features No No No 30 If yes, specify non-compliant features N/A N/A N/A 37 n yes, specify non-compliant realures IV/A 11/71 11/71
+KGaA, Germany 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N/A DE000A12UDJ3 Private placement DE000A12T267 Private placement 3 Governing law(s) of the instrument Germany Germany Germany Regulatory treatment 4 Transitional CRR rules Common Equity Tier 1 Tier 2 Tier 2 5 Post-transitional CRR rules Common Equity Tier 1 Tier 2 Tier 2 6 Eligible at solo/(sub-)consolidated/solo & (sub-)consolidated Solo and consolidated Solo and consolidated Solo and consolidated 7 Instrument type (types to be specified by each jurisdiction) Shares Subordinated floating rate notes Subordinated floating rate notes 8 Amount recognised in regulatory capital (as of 31 December 2014) EUR 254.1 million EUR 10.0 million EUR 20.0 million 9 Nominal amount of instrument (issuing currency) EUR 254.1 million EUR 10.0 million EUR 20.0 million Nominal amount of instrument (reporting currency) EUR 254.1 million EUR 10.0 million EUR 20.0 million 9a Issue price Various 100 100 9b Redemption price N/A 100 100 10 Accounting classification Shareholders' equity Liability - amortised cost Liability - amortised cost 11 Original date of issuance Various 30.09.2014 26.06.2014 12 Perpetual or dated Perpetual Dated Dated 13 Original maturity date No maturity 30.09.2024 26.06.2024 14 Issuer call subject to prior supervisory approval No Yes Yes 15 Optional call date; contingent call dates; and redemption amount N/A 30 September 2019; Tax/regulatory event call within 30-60 days; Redemption price: at nominal amount 26 June 2019; Tax/regulatory event call within 30-60 days; Redemption price: at nominal amount 16 Subsequent call dates, if applicable N/A From 30 September 2019 at any interest payment date From 26 June 2019 at any interest payment date Coupons / dividends 17 Fixed or floating dividend/coupon Floating Floating Floating 18 Coupon rate and any related index N/A 6-month Euribor + 4.50% 6-month Euribor + 4.50% 19 Existence of a dividend stopper No No No 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Fully discretionary Mandatory Mandatory 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Fully discretionary Mandatory Mandatory 21 Existence of step up or other incentive to redeem No No No 22 Noncumulative or cumulative N/A Noncumulative Noncumulative 23 Convertible or non-convertible N/A Non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A N/A N/A 25 If convertible, fully or partially N/A N/A N/A 26 If convertible, conversion rate N/A N/A N/A 27 If convertible, mandatory or optional conversion N/A N/A N/A 28 If convertible, specify instrument type convertible into N/A N/A N/A 29 If convertible, specify issuer of instrument it converts into N/A N/A N/A 30 Write-down features No No No 31 If write-down, write-down trigger(s) N/A N/A N/A 32 If write-down, full or partial N/A N/A N/A 33 If write-down, permanent or temporary N/A N/A N/A 34 If temporary write-down, description of write-up mechanism N/A N/A N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Tier 2 36 Non-compliant transitioned features No No No 37 If yes, specify non-compliant features N/A N/A N/A